mapbox/ios-sdk-examples/README.md

 ## Use
 1. Run `install.sh` to download `Mapbox.framework`.
+1. Create the `mapbox_access_token` file in the base directory and insert your Mapbox access token.
 1. Open `Examples.xcodeproj`.
 1. Follow the instructions in `Example.h` to add new examples.
 1. ⚗🔬